AlaeddineMessadi/supertonic/real-time/README.md

 # Start Ollama (if not already running)
 ollama serve

-# Pull a model
+# Pull a low-latency model (recommended for real-time conversations)
+ollama pull llama3.2:1b

+# Or for better quality with slightly higher latency:
-ollama pull llama3.2
+# ollama pull llama3.2

 # Start the server
 npm start